 - We don't often publish PDFs but when we do, we use the DITA source files.

 The DITA authoring tool we use is Oxygen XML Author.
 In addition to its robust authoring environment, we rely on a host of other features, including file search, file diff, change tracking, and HTML transformations.
-Other DITA authoring tools include Framemaker, Arbortext, and XMetal (to mention a few).
+Other DITA authoring tools include Framemaker, Arbortext, and XMetal, (to mention a few).

-How we publish to Help Center
+How we publish to the help center

 We use Author to create or update content in DITA source files.
 When we're ready to publish (usually at the same time a product feature is released or updated), we transform the DITA to HTML, then manually paste the source HTML into the article code editor in Guide.
 What the process lacks in elegance it makes up in simplicity.